Sansingh1550/liver-transplant-committee-stats--synthetic-data-/README.md

-## Liver Transplant Committee — Statistical Analysis (Synthetic Data)
+## Statistical Analysis for Liver Transplant Committee Project (with synthetic data)
 Statistical evaluation pipeline for a game-theoretic multi-agent LLM committee simulating a liver transplant selection committee, developed as part of a research project at the Bhat Liver Lab, University of Toronto.